 For someone considering buying and renting out a property in La Ventana, what should they know about the short-term rental market?

-It’s easier than many people think.
-Since the town is small and the high season lasts for six months or more, you don’t necessarily have to rely on platforms like Airbnb.
-Word of mouth is powerful.
-If someone rents your place for a season, they are likely to return or recommend it to friends.
-There are also local Facebook groups and a website called The Ventana View, where people post rentals, rideshares, and house-sitting opportunities.
-Some individuals book week-to-week stays, while others prefer longer stays.
-There is considerable flexibility available.
+It’s more accessible than many people think.
+Since the town is small and the high season runs for six months or more, you don’t necessarily have to rely on platforms like Airbnb.
+Word of mouth is powerful here.
+If someone rents your place for a season, they’re likely to return or recommend it to friends.
+There are also local Facebook groups and a website called The Ventana View where people post rentals, rideshares, and house-sitting opportunities.
+Some guests book week-to-week, others prefer longer stays.
+There’s real flexibility, and demand during peak season consistently runs ahead of supply.

 Can You Profit from Rentals in La Ventana?